markbush/SmalltalkTests/README.md

 ### Checking a collection contains a value

-You can use both `contains:` and `contains value:` to check an element is in a collection.
+You can use both `contain:` and `contain value:` to check an element is in a collection.

 ```smalltalk
 [ 'some string' ] should contain: $t.